kospiotr/kospiotr.github.io/wiki/DI.md

 This code poses problems for modularity and testability.
 In fact this code is not testable because of the following reasons:

  * If ```PaypalCreditCardProcessr``` or ```DatabaseTransactionLog``` has any dependencies like ```DatabaseConnection``` or ```RemoteTransactionArchiverWebService``` they will create them as well.
- * If we would like to test ```RealBillingService``` with unit tests the ```PaypalCreditCardProcessor``` will be created and we would perform operations on the real card processor.
+ * If we would like to test ```RealBillingService``` with unit tests the ```PaypalCreditCardProcessor``` will be created and we would perform operations on the real card creditCardProcessor.
 It means that we will the code will charge a real credit card during testing!
 In the tests we should operate on a ```FakeCreditCardProcessor```.
  * When using other providers like ```VisaCreditCardProcessor``` for ```CreditCardProcessor``` or ```BitCoinTransactionLog``` for ```TransactionLog``` will require code changes in the ```RealBillingService```.
  * It's also awkward to test what happens when the charge is declined or when the service is unavailable.